nas5w/typeofnan-javascript-quizzes/content/questions/palindrome/index.md

 ---
-title: Palindrome
+title: Palindrome?
 tags:
-  -
+  - "string methods"
 order: 58
 date: Sun Oct 20 2019 15:23:46 GMT-0700 (Pacific Daylight Time)
 answers:
-  - 'true'
+  - 'true // correct'
   - 'false'
 ---

-What is the following function return ?
+Does the following function correctly assess 'hannah' to be a palindrome?
+In other words, what gets logged?

 ```javascript
 function isPalindrome(str){